Leadership

 Tessa’s not alone in having experienced nurse burnout.

-In 2019, 35% to 54% of nurses and doctors reported symptoms of it.
+In early 2024, we discovered that 81% of healthcare professionals have experienced burnout, 62% are at risk of burnout right now, and a full 49% noted that they’ve considered leaving the field altogether.
 In 2022, a study conducted by the American Nurses Foundation found that 60% of acute care nurses felt burned out, and 75% were “stressed, frustrated and exhausted.”

-Even though the burnout problem is systemic (change is needed at the organizational and policy levels), it's important that nurses are able to recognize its early signs so they can make career choices that support their mental health.
+Even though the problem is systemic (change is needed at the organizational and policy levels), it's important that nurses are able to recognize the signs of nurse burnout early so they can make career choices that support their mental health.

 What is nurse burnout?